Jack White: Politics

+Incidents

-On December 13, 2003, White was involved in an altercation with Jason Stollsteimer, lead singer of the Von Bondies, at the Magic Stick, a Detroit club.
+On December 13, 2003, White was involved in a physical altercation with Jason Stollsteimer, lead singer of the Von Bondies, at the Magic Stick, a Detroit club, hospitalizing Stollsteimer.
 White was charged with misdemeanor aggravated assault.
 He pleaded guilty to the lesser charge of assault and battery, was fined $750 (including court costs), and was sentenced to take anger management classes.

-White has repeatedly referenced conflicts that erupted between him and fellow artists in Detroit's underground music scene after the White Stripes gained international success.
-In a 2006 interview with the Associated Press, he said that he eventually left Detroit because, "he could not take the negativity anymore."
+White has repeatedly referred to conflicts that erupted between him and fellow artists in Detroit's underground music scene after the White Stripes gained international success.
+In a 2006 interview with the Associated Press, he said that he eventually left Detroit because "he could not take the negativity anymore."
 However, in an effort to clarify his feelings towards the city of Detroit itself, he wrote and released a poem called "Courageous Dream's Concern".
 In it, he expresses his affection for his hometown.

-During their 2013 divorce proceedings, Elson entered into evidence an e-mail White had sent her that included disparaging remarks about the Black Keys.
-When asked about the email in a 2014 Rolling Stone magazine interview, White stood by the remarks saying, "I'll hear TV commercials where the music's ripping off sounds of mine, to the point I think it's me.
+During their 2013 divorce proceedings, Elson entered into evidence an email White had sent her that included disparaging remarks about the Black Keys.
+When asked about the email in a 2014 Rolling Stone interview, White stood by the remarks, saying, "I'll hear TV commercials where the music's ripping off sounds of mine, to the point I think it's me.
 Half the time, it's the Black Keys."
 He later apologized for the comments.
-However, in September 2015, Black Keys drummer Patrick Carney posted a series of tweets alleging that White tried to fight him in a bar.
-White denied the claim in a statement to the online magazine Pitchfork, saying that Carney should talk to him directly, and not on the internet.
-The following day, Carney posted a tweet saying, "Talked to jack for an hour he's cool.
+In September 2015, Black Keys drummer Patrick Carney posted a series of tweets alleging that White tried to fight him in a bar.
+White denied the claim in a statement to Pitchfork, saying that Carney should talk to him directly, and not on the internet.
+The following day, Carney posted a tweet saying, "Talked to Jack for an hour he's cool.
 All good."
 White tweeted on the Third Man Twitter account, "From one musician to another, you have my respect Patrick Carney."

 On February 1, 2015, the University of Oklahoma's newspaper OU Daily ran a story regarding White's show of February 2 at McCasland Field House that included the publication of White's tour rider.
 The rider, especially the guacamole recipe it included and White's ban of bananas backstage, received some media coverage.
-It was later reported that in response to the rider's publication White's booking agency, William Morris Endeavor Entertainment, had banned its acts from playing shows at the University of Oklahoma.
+It was later reported that, in response to the rider's publication, White's booking agency, William Morris Endeavor Entertainment, had banned its acts from playing shows at the University of Oklahoma.
 On February 15, White released an open letter addressed to "journalists and other people looking for drama or a diva" in which he referred to the guacamole recipe as his tour manager's "inside joke with local promoters" and "just something to break up the boredom" and the ban of bananas being alluded to food allergies of an unnamed tour member, while criticizing journalists who wrote about the rider as "out of their element".
-In the same letter he forgave OU Daily for publishing the story and reaffirmed his desire to perform in Oklahoma.
+In the same letter, he forgave OU Daily for publishing the story and reaffirmed his affinity for the state of Oklahoma and his desire to perform there.